-These easy to make Blackberry Hand Pies are made with blackberry pie filling, homemade pie crust, or refrigerated biscuit dough.
-Make these blackberry pies ahead of time and freeze for later use.
+Blackberry Hand Pies are made with blackberry pie filling, homemade pie crust or refrigerated biscuit dough.
+Make this blackberry pie recipe ahead of time and freeze for later use.

 Inspired by my widely popular Apple Hand Pies, I made homemade blackberry pie filling to create these delicious Blackberry Hand Pies.
 Make the pie filling ahead of time and cool completely before filling your pie crust.

 Blackberry hand pies can be prepared ahead of time, refrigerated or frozen.
-Homemade hand pies are easy to make using either homemade or store bought pie crust or biscuit dough.
+Homemade hand pies are easy to make using either store-bought or homemade pie crust or even refrigerated biscuit dough.

-Step 1: Melt the butter in a 12-13-inch skillet.
+Step 1: Make the pie filling.
+Melt the butter in a 12-13-inch skillet.
 Cook the blackberries over medium heat for about 15-20 minutes or until soft.
 Sprinkle with sugar and lemon juice while they cook.
 Stir with a wooden spoon occasionally, making sure they do not burn.

-Step 4: Remove from the heat and add the cinnamon, nutmeg and stir to combine.
+Step 4: Remove from the heat and let cool.
+Remove from heat and add the cinnamon, nutmeg and stir to combine.
 Let the pie filling cool completely.

 Make a big batch of the blackberry pie filling and let it cool completely.
-You can even make this a few days ahead of time to save time!
+Save time and make it a few days ahead of time!

 I like to make it the night before I assemble blackberry hand pies, so it’s completely cooled and ready to go!
 (Make the pie filling ahead of time and refrigerate for a few days, or freeze until needed)